dnsohrabian/gcrta-board/README.md

 ### Transit board config

 The board should reload and start showing you default routes!

 You customize the routes to grab, and other options, in the *config.py*.

 12. Each route/stop/direction combination requires a dict with these 3 key:values.
     - route_name: *str*, used as a label, like "26" or "HL"
     - route_color: *int*, provide as hex color code in format like *0xff0000* which is red.This deterimnes the route color bar
-    - params: *dict*, the GCRTA Next Connect API request, info below
+    - params: *dict*, the GCRTA Next Connect API request, info below:
       - 'routeID': ⚠ *Get from NextConnect*
       - 'directionID': ⚠ _Get from NextConnect_
       - 'stopID': ⚠ _Get from NextConnect_
       - 'tpID': 0,
       - 'useArrivalTimes': 'false'